Introduction

 Element Description

-Scenome Application File A Scenome application is an XML file such as Shader.scenomeapp that runs of Scenome.exe and specifies the splash screen, interface layout, and script macro library files to which the application is connected.
+Simdify Application File A Simdify application is an XML file such as Layout.simdifyapp that runs on top of Simdify.exe and specifies the splash screen, interface layout, and script macro library files to which the application is connected.

 Script Collections A file such as v0_scripts.xml and v1_scripts.xml.

-Scenome applications have two main entry points for invoking Scenome Scripting Language: commands and events.
+Simdify applications have two main entry points for invoking Simdify Scripting Language: commands and events.
 There are two types of files relevant to this discussion.

 Table 1.1.
 Language Invocation